Metappearance: Meta-Learning for Visual Appearance Reproduction

-By encouraging network parametrizations that enable few-step convergence on new, unseen tasks, meta-learning optimizes over optimization itself.
-More specifically, in our scenario, the inner optimizer learns to over-fit to the appearance of one exemplar (note the dependence of $\condition_j$ on $j$, the outer expectation, and not on $i$, the inner expectation).
-The outer optimizer then changes the inner optimizer's start parameter values, so that the next inner-loop execution will achieve improved results.
-This combines the quality of over-fitting with the ability to build priors of general approaches.
-In practice, the inner training loop takes several orders of magnitude less iterations than common over-fit training and is two or three orders of magnitudes faster than fine-tuning.
+By encouraging network parametrizations that enable few-step convergence on unseen samples, meta-learning optimizes over optimization itself.
+More specifically, in our scenario, the inner optimizer learns to over-fit to the appearance of one exemplar.
+The outer optimizer then changes the inner optimizer's start parameter values, so that the next inner-loop execution will achieve improved results and do so much quicker. \refFig{Metalearning} illustrates this idea with two very basic tasks.
+As with other losses, the metaloss is computed across a batch, \ie \initialMetaParameters and \metaStepSize are updated with information averaged across multiple optimizations (the \texttt{for} loop in Line 3).

-\mysubsection{Implementation}{Implementation} We implement our method according to the \ac{MAML} framework proposed by \citet{finn2017model}.
-As the name suggests, the meta-learner is agnostic to the inner network being used, which makes the approach flexible and well-suited for our different application scenarios.

-\mymath{\task}{\mathcal T} In general, \ac{MAML} works as follows: When given a task \task from a task distribution, we perform $\innerloopsteps$ steps of vanilla gradient descent on the model's parameters, this is referred to as the ``inner loop".
-We then measure the adapted model's performance on held-out data $(\location_i^*, \direction_i^*)$ from \task and calculate the gradient of the final loss towards the parameters we started the inner loop with.
-We finally use this ``meta-gradient", often averaged over a meta-batch of size $\metaBatchSize$, to shift the initial parameters, such that in the next iteration, the inner loop will achieve better performance. \refFig{Metalearning} illustrates this idea with two very basic tasks, while we outline the algorithm structure in pseudo-code in \refAlg{Main}.
-For a detailed description of the different meta-learning algorithms and implementation tools we use, please confer the supplemental, \suppmetalearning.
+\myfigure{StepSize}{Learning the step size: The orange and violet curve show the loss (vertical) for different parameters $\parameters$ (horizontal) for two \ac{BRDF} tasks.
+The gray $\alpha\text{-intervals}$ denote three alternative step sizes.
+The zig-zags are the convergence paths for specific choices of step size.
+Please see the text for discussion.}

+\refFig{StepSize} illustrates the purpose of learning the step size.
+As explained in \refFig{Metalearning}, meta-learning will change the init from $A$ to a suitable position $E$.
+When choosing the step size right, ($\stepSize_2$ for this init) the optimizer will converge to the correct \acp{BRDF}, here $C$ and $F$.
+With a step size too small, $\stepSize_3$, or a step size too large, $\stepSize_1$, we converge to less suitable results ($D$ or $B$, respectively) for the violet task.
+As the above considerations might be different in higher dimensions, we parameterize the step size as a vector instead of a scalar, which allows anisotropic gradient steps \cite{li2017meta}.
+During meta-inference, \ie when using the meta-trained model to quickly infer a result for a new, unseen sample provided by a user, the step-sizes are fixed, and only the model weights are changed.

+Jointly learning the model initialization and the corresponding step sizes combines the quality of over-fitting with the ability to build priors of general approaches.
+In practice, the inner training loop takes several orders of magnitude fewer iterations than common over-fitting and is up to two orders of magnitudes faster than fine-tuning, which enables execution at interactive rates: in most applications, our inference time is less than 1 second.